Relativistic Black-Scholes model

 In Physics the situation is much different.
 There, we care about predictions and recalibration is not allowed.
 A theory that contains parameters and degrees of freedom in such amount that can explain any experimental data, by just appropriately fitting them, cannot be falsified and hence is physically useless\footnote{At this point it is worth noting that in theoretical physics there are constructions (such as string theory) which suffer from making no predictions in this sense.}.
 For every theory, it is absolutely crucial to have an example of an experiment which outcome may, in principle, disagree with the results of the theory.
 This way of thinking is in fact opposite to the way one proceeds in finance.

-Stochastic volatility models are clearly very successful but just like in the case of fat-tail distributions they will not be able to explain why before 1987 the Black-Scholes model was working well.
-In fact if one assumes that volatility is stochastic then clearly it must have been stochastic before 1987 - which seems not to be the case (one could still object to this point by saying that before 1987 the volatility was stochastic but with a tiny mean-reversion amplitude and hence the model could be approximated by constant volatility).

 In this paper we would like to approach these issues from a different perspective.
-It is well known that algorithmic trading became more and more popular in the 80' - increasing the changes of the prices, per second\footnote{There is a common belief that the crash in the 80' was due to algorithmic trading.
-We do not share this point of view.
-Following R. Roll's argument: if the algorithmic trading was to blame the crash would not have started in Hong-Kong where program trading was not allowed yet.}.
+It is well known that algorithmic trading became more and more popular in the 80' - increasing the changes of the prices, per second.